tdhock/tdhock.github.io/_posts/2026-06-11-exact-downsampling.md

 ## 177: 9.999874e-01   1723640      43 3447237 1723683 5170877 9.999875e-01  1.156517e-07         0          0    4105440
 ## 178: 9.999900e-01   1723637      34 3447240 1723671 5170877 9.999901e-01  1.371344e-07         0          0    4105452
 ```

+The table above shows the results computed on a grid of input values.
+The code above includes `p_lo` on the log and linear scale, because we want to visualize the results on both scales below.
+First, the code below does the linear scale visualization.

 ``` r
 library(ggplot2)